 5.1.2 Total DR Avoided Cost

-Figure 5-1 compares the relative value of summer and winter peaks in \$2021.
+Figure 5-1 compares the relative value of summer and winter peaks in \$2025.
+The generation values are escalated at 3% each BPA rate period.
+The transmission and distribution system credits are escalated at 3% annually.